espocrm/documentation/administration/formula.md

 Where *field* is the name of the field.

 Attribute names must be wrapped in quotes when used as function arguments.
-E.g. `'assignedUserId'`.
+E.g. `record\attribute('Lead', 'someId', 'assignedUserId')`.

 #### ENTITY_TYPE

 ENTITY_TYPE list is available at Administration > Entity Manager.

+Entity type names must be wrapped in quotes when used as function arguments.
+E.g. `record\attribute('Lead', 'someId', 'assignedUserId')`.

 #### FILTER